 The John Hancock Center is full of various activities and fun.
 However, the main attraction I recommend visiting is the observatory on the 94th floor called 360 Chicago.
 If you have the money and the time, If you didn’t get the Chicago CityPASS, I recommend getting the sun and stars pass, which allows you to visit the observatory twice within 48 hours.
-This way, you can appreciate the cityscape of the city and the way the city lights up at night.
+This way, you can appreciate the cityscape and the way the city lights up at night.

 The main feature of 360 Chicago is The Tilt.
 Its a “ride” that tilts you 30 degrees out over the city.
 30 degrees may not seem like much, but when you’re being leaned out of the city, it certainly feels like quite a bit.
 The great thing about it is that you can step back off the tilt at any time if you get scared or uncomfortable.

 The Chicago River cuts right through the middle of downtown.
 The riverwalk was design to allowed the public access to the river and give visitors a unique view of the city.
 No matter the season, the riverwalk is a great place to visit.
 However, if you visit during the summer, you can maybe catch a concert or take an architecture boat tour (one of the top rated activities in Chicago).
 You can find more things to do along the river here.